badvision/lawless-legends/PLASMA/README.md

 ###Constants, Variables and Functions

-The source code of a PLASMA module first defines constants, variables and data.
+The source code of a PLASMA module first defines imports, constants, variables and data.
 Constants must be initialized with a value.
 Variables can have sizes associated with them to declare storage space.
 Data can be declared with or without a variable name associated with it.
 Arrays, tables, strings and any predeclared data can be created and accessed in multiple ways.

 ```
+    ;
+    ; Import standard library functions.
+    ;
+    import stdlib
+        predef putc, puts, getc, gets, cls, memcpy, memset, memclr
+    end
     ;
     ; Constants used for hardware and flags
     ;